TheResonanceTeam/TrollApps/README.md

 # What is TrollApps?
 TrollApps is an alternative to the iOS App Store for TrollStore users.
 TrollApps allows users to download apps from repositories and install them directly in TrollStore. **TrollApps works on iOS 14.0 and up; make sure to be on the latest version of TrollStore.**

+# Requirements
+You require a TollStore 1.0 / 2.0 compatible device, and TrollStore must be installed to use this application.
+It is also required that you enable schema urls within TrollStore.

 #
 <p align="center">
     <img width=256 height=auto src="./assets/Screenshot-1.png"></img>